-- the continuation or worsening of the effects from the COVID-19 pandemic: - the success of mitigation efforts in response to the COVID-19 pandemic by our franchisees, property owners, and us, including the actions described under "Item 2.
-Management's Discussion and Analysis of Financial Condition and Results of Operations" of this Report; - actions governments, businesses and individuals take in response to the pandemic, including stay-in-place directives and other travel restrictions and the success of those actions; - our performance in any recovery from the COVID-19 pandemic; - our relationships with franchisees and property owners: - continued access to liquidity, capital and financing as a result of COVID-19 and the terms and cost thereof, as well as our credit rating; - potential exposure to impairments to certain intangible assets, such as our trademarks and our owned and managed goodwill; - our ability to maintain our financial reporting processes and related controls since many team members are working remotely; - the diversion of management's attention from the business if any key team member becomes ill from COVID-19 or unable to work; - the size and length of the resulting unemployment rates and changes in consumer preferences, discretionary spending and confidence; - the ability of our franchisees and property owners to successfully respond to the adverse effects of the pandemic and our and their ability to comply with our respective agreements; - the potential of our franchisees and property owners to declare bankruptcy or cause their lenders to declare a default, accelerate debt or foreclose on the property, which could result in the termination of our franchise or management agreements and impact our financial condition; - potential exposure to make payments to third-party lenders to whom we made financial guarantees; - the length of the recovery period after the COVID-19 pandemic abates, including the time it takes for demand and pricing to stabilize and normal economic and operating conditions to resume; - the impact on our contracts with our partners, including force majeure provisions; - labor markets and activities: - unexpected costs and expenses incurred by us, franchisees and property owners related to the effects of COVID-19 and steps taken to counteract future outbreaks, including enhanced health and hygiene or social distancing requirements; - the effects of any steps we take to reduce operating costs as a result of COVID-19, which may affect, among other things, our brand reputation, our ability to operate the company, our ability to attract and retain team members and guest experience and loyalty; and the effect of any steps we, franchisees and property owners take to counteract future outbreaks of COVID-19 or other pandemics and epidemics.
+• the continuation or worsening of the effects from COVID-

+- the success of mitigation efforts in response to COVID-19 by our franchisees, property owners, and us, including the actions described under "Item 2.
+Management's Discussion and Analysis of Financial Condition and Results of Operations" of this Report; - actions governments, businesses and individuals take in response to the pandemic, including stay-in-place directives and other travel restrictions and the success of those actions; - our performance in any recovery from COVID-19 or any resurgence; - our relationships with franchisees and property - continued access to liquidity, capital and financing as a result of COVID-19 and the terms and cost thereof, as well as our credit rating; - potential exposure to additional impairments to certain intangible assets, such as our trademarks and our franchised and managed goodwill; - our ability to maintain our financial reporting processes and related controls since many team members are working remotely; - the diversion of management's attention from the business if any key team member becomes ill from COVID-19 or unable to work; - the size and length of the resulting unemployment rates and changes in consumer preferences, discretionary spending and confidence; - the ability of our franchisees and property owners to successfully respond to the adverse effects of the pandemic and our and their ability to comply with our respective agreements; - the potential of our franchisees and property owners to declare bankruptcy or cause their lenders to declare a default, accelerate debt or foreclose on the property, which could result in the termination of our franchise or management agreements and impact our current earnings, future earnings and overall financial condition; - potential exposure to make payments to third-parties to whom we made financial guarantees; - the length of the recovery period after the COVID-19 pandemic abates, including the time it takes for demand and pricing to stabilize and normal economic and operating conditions to resume; - the impact on our contracts with our partners, including force majeure provisions; - labor markets and activities or additional demands or requests from labor unions or labor disputes or disruptions; - unexpected additional costs and expenses incurred by us, franchisees and property owners related to the effects of COVID-19 and steps taken to counteract future outbreaks, including enhanced health and hygiene or social distancing requirements; - the effects of any steps we take to reduce operating costs as a result of COVID-19, which may affect, among other things, our brand reputation, our ability to operate the company, our ability to attract and retain team members and guest experience and loyalty; and the effect of any steps we, franchisees and property owners take to counteract future outbreaks of COVID-19 or other pandemics and epidemics; - potential exposure related to guests or team members who may contract COVID-19.